cvat-ai/cvat/datumaro/docs/user_manual.md

 ### Extract subproject

 This command allows to create a sub-Project from a Project.
 The new project includes only items satisfying some condition.
-XPath is used as a query format.
+[XPath](https://devhints.io/xpath) is used as query format.

+There are several filtering modes available ('-m/--mode' parameter).
+Supported modes:
+- 'i', 'items'
+- 'a', 'annotations'
+- 'i+a', 'a+i', 'items+annotations', 'annotations+items'

+When filtering annotations, use the 'items+annotations' mode to point that annotation-less dataset items should be removed.
+To select an annotation, write an XPath that returns 'annotation' elements (see examples).

 Usage: